 There aren’t any easy answers after a physical or emotional affair.
 It takes time, effort, and energy to build a healthy strong marriage that includes forgiveness and trust.
 You need to be honest about your needs, and know from the bottom of your heart that you can trust him not to cheat on you again.

 If you need something that he can’t give you, then you have to decide how to meet your needs.
+If you think he should give you what you need, read 7 Signs Your Marriage is Over.

 Remember that men and women perceive affairs differently